How Loud Is Too Loud for a Dog? Dog Hearing Safety Tips

 But how loud is too loud for a dog?
 For humans, any sound over 85 decibels is considered to have the potential to cause permanent hearing loss.
 The closer you are to the sound and the longer you listen to it, the more likely it is to cause damage.
 It’s important to take precautions, as many daily sounds may be louder than you think!

-Try taking walks on quieter streets and making sure Fido is indoors when you mow the lawn (don’t forget earplugs for yourself either!).
-Additionally, be sure to give him a safe, quiet space that he can go to, to get away from loud noises like fireworks and the clap of thunder.
-Not only will this help quell any possible anxiety, it will also protect his hearing.
+- Be sure to give your dog a safe, quiet space that he can go to, to get away from unexpected loud noises like fireworks and the clap of thunder.
+Not only will this help quell any possible anxiety, it will also protect their hearing.

-And if your pup must be around loud noises as part of his daily life, we encourage you to look into ear protection.
-Mutt Muffs make a great over the head type protection for dogs.
+- If your pup must be around loud noises as part of his daily life, we encourage you to look into ear protection.
+Mutt Muffs make a great over-the-head type protection for dogs.

 At SpotOn, we care about your dog and want to make sure he is healthy and happy for as long as possible.
 That includes his hearing.
 That’s why the audible tones on the SpotOn dog collar are set to about 65 decibels.
-This may be a little difficult for humans to hear while training, but remember, your dog has to hear the tones forever, you only have to hear them for a few weeks.
+This may be a little difficult for humans to hear while training your dog to the virtual fence, but remember, your dog has to hear the tones forever, you only have to hear them for a few weeks.
 Your pup’s head is a lot closer to the collar and the sound and his hearing is more sensitive than yours.
 The collar tones sound a lot louder to him!
 By keeping the collar tones at safe levels, we hope your pup can enjoy adventures with you for years to come.

 Learn more about how SpotOn GPS Fence reinvented the electric dog fence, and the benefits of SpotOn compared to other wireless fences.